 A number of participating banks and credit unions pay interest rates on IOLTA funds that go above and beyond the court rule’s basic requirements.
 Grateful for their generosity, the Foundation thanks each of the following institutions:

-Index Rate Institutions, paying a rate equal to 65% of the Federal Funds Target Rate or 1.00%, whichever is higher:
+Index Rate Institutions, paying interest on IOLTA accounts of 1.14-1.30% (which is equal to 65% of the Federal Funds Target Rate):

 Damariscotta Bank & Trust Co.